sameer05515/bootstrap-projects/Learning.md

         - container vs container-fluid??
     - For what reason `Fluid container` (`container-fluid`) has always 100% width of the device screen?
     - Why use fixed layout at all?

+## Grid system
+- Tell me more about bootstrap's grid system?
+- Why grid consists of rows and columns?
+- How many maximum columns can be consist in a row of a grid?
+- Why there can be only 12 columns in a row of a grid?
+Can we have more than or less than 12 columns in a row of a grid?
+- `Practically show an example` to **Divide the row into columns to achieve given layout design**
+-